AmagiNet/Amagi/README.md

         - have a free operative system running
         - have free software apps running

-    - Send Opendata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet
+    - Send Freedata to an Amagi Server (AMAGI Data Protocol) -IMALIVE Data Packet

-Due to the difficulty of obtaining real hardware and free software, to make this possible, it is necessary to enable AMAGI - class II, III, IV.
+Due to the difficulty of obtaining "real" hardware and free software,or to replace the current, to make this possible, it is necessary to enable AMAGI - class II, III, IV.

+Where devices that do not meet any of the criteria can participate by providing free information, the easiest method to join and participate in a global project.

+Free data: public domain anonymous dataset provide temporarily or continuously (user decides) decide to be used on projects that benefit the following public areas: happiness, health, food, culture and work.
+A

 AMAGI class II : All devices connected